FarrukhKamal48/.dotEndeavor/README.md

 The `raw-backup/zsh` folder contains an exact copy of the manjaro zsh config, which is to be placed in `usr/share/zsh/`.
 After which you have to install `powerlevel10k` zsh theme (using AUR).

 As for the `raw-backup/browser` folder, it just contains brave settings and extension configs.
-So far, vimium config config has been added.
+So far, vimium config has been added.